houin679/SentimentAnalysisBasic/README.md

 - **Visualization**: Create visualizations (e.g., charts or graphs) to represent sentiment trends over time or by specific categories.

-## Troubleshooting

-If you encounter issues or need further assistance, refer to the project documentation or reach out to the project team for support.

 ## Conclusion